Questions about teaching online? Get support from UBC’s Learning Technology Hub:

 - How can I replicate or replace my in-person lecture online?

-- You can present real-time lectures using audio/video web-conferencing and collaboration tools like Collaborate Ultra or Zoom.
+- You can present real-time lectures using an audio/video web-conferencing and collaboration tool like Zoom.

 Alternatively, you can record your lecture with tools like Camtasia or Kaltura and share the video in Canvas or wherever you are posting course content.
 UBC Studios has helpful video recording tips for getting started.